December 5, 2012

 In my Atlanta Estate Litigation law practice, I have represented many clients in Georgia will contest lawsuits.
 Most recently I have seen an increase in cases that arise from the assertion of undue influence.
 Unfortunately, many people fall victim to third parties who have less than honorable intentions and wills written under this type of coercion or duress can cause havoc after the death of a loved one.
 When undue influence or any other cause for objection is suspected, the assistance of an experienced Atlanta Probate attorney is critical for the equitable resolution of a will contest.
 A qualified attorney can ensure that the genuine desires of the deceased are honored and defended.

 As a will probate litigation lawyer in Atlanta, Georgia, I know it is important to understand the grounds to contest a Georgia will.
-If you are a beneficiary, however, it is important for you to know if the Georgia will contains a "no contest" clause.
-If the will does contain a "no contest" clause and you still try to contest it, you will likely be disinherited all together.
-At The Adams Law Offices, we can help you determine if there is a reason to contest a will and can represent your interests throughout the will contest process.
+If you are a beneficiary, however, it is important for you to know if the Georgia will contains a “no contest” clause.
+If the will does contain a “no contest” clause and you still try to contest it, you will likely be disinherited all together.
+At The Libby Law Firm, we can help you determine if there is a reason to contest a will and can represent your interests throughout the will contest process.

 GROUNDS FOR CONTESTING A WILL IN GEORGIA:

-Connected to the will—only people who are in direct connection to the will can contest its validity.
+• Connected to the will-only people who are in direct connection to the will can contest its validity.
 You either have to be directly named in the will or a relative that should have been named in the will.

-Undue influence—if you believe that your loved one was influenced wrongly or created the will under duress in their final days, then you may have a valid reason to contest the will
+• Undue influence-if you believe that your loved one was influenced wrongly or created the will under duress in their final days, then you may have a valid reason to contest the will

 .

-Fraud—if you believe that your loved one was the victim of fraud or wrongdoing, then you may be able to contest the will.
+• Fraud-if you believe that your loved one was the victim of fraud or wrongdoing, then you may be able to contest the will.

-Mental Incapacity—if you question the mental capacity of the deceased person or testator, then the will may be considered invalid.
+• Mental Incapacity-if you question the mental capacity of the deceased person or testator, then the will may be considered invalid.
 You must be able to prove that your loved one was not of sound mind and body when the will was created.

 TORTIOUS INTERFERENCE WITH INHERITANCE

 If you do not wish to contest the validity of a Georgia will, but wish to interfere with the GA estate proceedings to acquire what is rightfully yours, there is another way.
 You may be able to file a lawsuit against the recipient of the portion of the estate you believe is rightfully yours.
 It is important to note, however, that this must be done when the testator of the will is still living.
-The Atlanta will contest lawyers at The Adams Law Offices can help you determine which course of legal action is right for you.
+The Atlanta will contest lawyers at The Libby Law Firm can help you determine which course of legal action is right for you.

 As soon as you realize a GA will contest dispute attorney may be part of what is necessary, right, and required to achieve justice, it is essential you seek the advice of an experienced Atlanta, Georgia will challenge lawyer to dispute the validity of the decedent’s Georgia will.
 Acting fast may save your Georgia inheritance and the inheritance of others.